-The Business Analytics Master’s
+The Master’s of Science in Business Analytics

 An innovative program – brand new to the college – providing students with analytical knowledge in an evolving business landscape

 Due to increases in the quantity and quality of accessible data, along with improvements in computing technology, the importance of analytics has grown dramatically over the past few years in all sectors.
 As a result, the demand for graduates with analytics skills has also increased.

 The University of Alabama’s Master of Science in Business Analytics (MSBA) program focuses on teaching students how to use statistics, operations research/management science, data mining, machine learning, probability, algorithms, and data management in an integrative fashion to better understand, predict, and manage the behavior of systems and processes.

 The primary objectives of the program are to:

 - Prepare students for in-demand analytics positions in industry and government,

 - Teach students the principles of managing data,